trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 2. **The Action always uses the repo’s** `ZENODO_USER_API_TOKEN`, not the releasing user’s GitHub or Zenodo identity.
 If that Zenodo user cannot manage the record, the Action fails — even if the GitHub release succeeded.
 3. Reusing the **same token string** in several repos is fine **only if** that Zenodo user has **Can manage** on all of those records (or owns them).
 4. Each specification repo must store **its own** main ID.
 Do not copy one spec’s DOI into another repo.
-5. **Rotating the token:** create a new token on Zenodo, update the GitHub secret in **every repo** that used the old one, revoke the old token.
+5. **Rotating the token:** create a new token on Zenodo, update the GitHub **repository secret** in **every repo** that used the old one, revoke the old token.
-6. **Revoking a Zenodo user’s access** on a record does not remove the GitHub secret — the next release will fail until someone fixes the token or Zenodo permissions.
+6. **Revoking a Zenodo user’s access** on a record does not remove the GitHub repository secret — the next release will fail until someone fixes the token or Zenodo permissions.

 ### Publish an update {#publish-an-update}